Frequently Asked Questions

 Why should I participate in a clinical trial?

 Subjects choose to participate in clinical trials for different reasons, such as helping others by helping to develop medicines and contribute to medical science.
 Some subjects are more interested in compensation.

 The compensation schedule for your chosen study will be explained to you in detail in the study information documents.

 How do I prepare for the screening visit?

 Please confirm the fasting time for your screening visit by visiting our website and looking at the study listing.
 You need to bring a valid, non-expired photo ID with you.
 We accept the following forms of identification: driver's license, state issued ID card, passport or military ID.
 You will need to arrive at least 30 minutes in advance of your appointment to fill out paperwork.
 You may be required to bring medical records as part of the screening process and we will inform you if this is necessary.

 Study payments will be made by check and mailed to the address you have provided or you can pick up your check.
 Checks are generally mailed within 10-15 business days after you have completed the study and its requirements.

 What are my responsibilities as a participant in a clinical trial?

 A participant must be honest with the study doctor when reporting medical and surgical history, current health condition, all medications and social habits such as smoking or drinking.
 This is for your safety.
 We also have rules about staying at the clinic and the rules will be reviewed at the screening visit.
-A copy of our "unit rules" is linked below.

 What can I bring for overnight stays?